Lawrence Park Collegiate Institute: History

 Lawrence Park Collegiate was founded in 1936.
 Charles W. Robb was the school's first principal and went on to become the Superintendent of Secondary Education for Toronto.
+The current principal is Lorraine Sutherns.

 Drama

 Lawrence Park has a very large and active Drama Council that is responsible for various events at the school.
 The council plans and runs the Remembrance Day assembly.

 Each year the council runs United Artists for a Cause, a performing arts night that includes music, drama and a fashion show.
 Lawrence Park is one of few schools that enters 2 plays in the NTS (formerly Sears) drama festival in addition to hosting the festival.
+In 2025, one of its submitted productions for NTS, "Kaleidoscope" (originally written by Ray Bradbury), advanced to the provincials level, winning a Mira Award for Sound Design and Production.

 Each year, there is a school play performed for hundreds of people including Arsenic and Old Lace (2016), Departures and Arrivals (2017) and Anne of Green Gables (2018).
 Dramatic productions take place in a very large and recently upgraded auditorium with a new LED lighting system installed in 2017.
 "Masquerade," a school magazine, showcases the music, drama and visual arts programs at Lawrence Park Collegiate.